AcerNoobchio/CSCI5957MachineLearningPhase1/README.md

 The methods are relatively robust, so the program can handle different structures of data being passed in with the caveat that the FeatureUtil method that best reflects the point in the data being passed in must be used.

-Broadly speaking, the workflow is something like this:
+Broadly speaking, the workflow for preprocessing the data is something like this:
   - Read in the data
     - Use ReadFilePaths or ReadByFileRate in FileReaderUtil
   - Synchronize the data